pucene/pucene/packages/analysis/README.md

 `A quick brown fox jumps over the lazy dog`, and you might also want documents that contain related words like `fast fox` or `foxes leap`.

+> This is a subtree split of the `pucene/pucene` project create issues in the [main repository](https://github.com/pucene/pucene).

 ## Tokenization

 Analysis makes full-text search possible through tokenization: breaking a text down into smaller chunks, called tokens.